brucethagwana/truthtable/README.md

 ### Testing Stack

 Our testing strategy employs a multi-layered approach to ensure the robustness, reliability, and user-friendliness of the 'truth table' App project.
-We utilize a combination of unit, integration, API, and ene-to-end tests, leveraging specific tools for each level.
+We utilize a combination of unit, integration, API, and end-to-end tests, leveraging specific tools for each level.

 - **Unit & Integration Testing (Backend - Pytest-Django):**
   - Goal: To verify individual components (units) of the Django backend work as expected in isolation, and that integrated modules function correctly together.